valueflows/vf-apps-agents/README.md

 ![agent-centric](https://user-images.githubusercontent.com/117439/43346048-60424b7c-91b5-11e8-9c31-ded327eb5737.jpeg)

 An Agent app needs to represent and manage all of the connections that Agents have with other objects in the ValueFlows continuum.
+Each of the connections listed below will be detailed in a separate app repo.

 The diagrams below were excerpted from https://speakerdeck.com/mikorizal/everything-in-valueflows-is-connected-to-everything-else which still shows the datamodel names from NRP, but the relationships are the same as in VF.
 (Soon we will replace these with the correct VF model names.)